pranaychakilam/BreastCancerPrediction/README.md

 Built a logistic regression model to identify correlations between the following 9 independent variables and the class of the tumor (benign or malignant).

 Clump thickness

-ii.Uniformity of cell size
+Uniformity of cell size

-iii.Uniformity of cell shape
+Uniformity of cell shape

-iv.Marginal adhesion
+Marginal adhesion

-v.Single epithelial cell
+Single epithelial cell

-vi.Bare Nuclei
+Bare Nuclei

-vii.Bland chromatin
+Bland chromatin

-viii.Normal nucleoli
+Normal nucleoli

-ix.Mitoses
+Mitoses

 Logistic regression can identify important predictors of breast cancer using odds ratios and generate confidence intervals that provide additional information for decision-making.
 Model performance depends on the ability of the radiologists to accurately identify findings on mammograms.